mathildebuenerd/critical-design-ressources/README.md

 - Ressources for learning creative programming

 ## Contributing
-Please do not hesitate to contribute to this list by sending a pull request or by sending me links by email at mathilde.buenerd@gmail.com :)
+Please do not hesitate to contribute to this list by sending a pull request :)

 ## [Critical | Speculative | Fiction] Design